Get

 Final Thoughts

 While there are a lot of factors that could be contributing to your cat’s sudden silence, they’re not all an immediate cause for concern.
-We do always recommend making a visit with your vet though, since a change in your cat’s meow is most likely an indication of laryngeal diseases that warrant treatment.
+We do always recommend making a visit with a vet though, since a change in your cat’s meow is most likely an indication of laryngeal diseases that warrant treatment.
 We like to err on the side of caution when it comes to our feline family members and bet you do too.

 See also: